-As part of the search process, candidates will host presentations and open forum sessions at both UNO and UNMC.
-During the forums, candidates will take part in a question-and-answer session.
-Questions may be asked in person and submitted via email.
-Information on these aspects of the search process are included below.
+As part of the search process, two candidates hosted presentations and open forum sessions at both UNO and UNMC.
+During the forums, candidates took part in question-and-answer sessions.

 Jonathan Benjamin-Alvarado, Ph.D., currently serves as the University of Nebraska at Omaha Assistant Vice Chancellor for Student Success and as a professor of political science.
 Benjamin-Alvarado has served as an assistant vice chancellor since 2014 and as a faculty member at UNO since 2000.